 "Last year nearly 45,000 people were arrested for DWI as a result of our combined local and state law enforcement efforts," State Police Superintendent Joseph D’Amico said.
-"These new rules focus on some of the most dangerous offenders."

 According to state data, more than 50,000 drivers with valid or suspended licenses have three or more alcohol-related convictions in their lifetimes.
 Some 17,500 licensed drivers with at least three convictions accounted for more than 22,000 later crashes causing injuries and 500 fatalities.